Mental Health Commission of Canada

-The Mental Health Commission of Canada (MHCC) is a national non-profit organization created by the Canadian government in 2007 in response to a senate committee tasked to study mental health, mental illness, and addiction.
+The Mental Health Commission of Canada (MHCC) is a national non-profit organization created by the Canadian government in 2007 in response to a Senate committee tasked to study mental health, mental illness, and addiction.
 The committee appointed Michael J. L. Kirby as the first chairperson.
 The MHCC was endorsed by all the provinces and territories with exception to Quebec.
 The Commission is funded by Health Canada and has a ten-year mandate (from 2007 to 2017) enforced through a sunset clause.
-On 21 April 2015, Minister of Finance Joe Oliver announced that the 2015 federal budget calls for the renewal of the MHCC for another ten-year mandate starting in 2017-2018.
+On 21 April 2015, Minister of Finance Joe Oliver announced that the 2015 federal budget calls for the renewal of the MHCC for another ten-year mandate starting in 2017–2018.

 The organization is governed by a board of directors including government and non-governmental directors.
 Since 2013, the board has been assisted by an advisory council and a network of ambassadors.
 From 2007 to 2012, the board was assisted by eight advisory committees.
 The Commission is not responsible to undertake service-delivery or advocacy for mental health services.
 The aim is provide relevant jurisdictions and stakeholders with tools and information required to improve the quality of and access to mental health care.

 The proposal for creation of the MHCC was made by the Canadian Senate Standing Committee on Social Affairs, Science and Technology in 2006 in their publication, "Out of the Shadows at Last", a comprehensive study of the state of mental health care in Canada.

-Mandate of the Mental Health Commission of Canada
+Mandate

-The MHCC was tasked with three major objectives.:
+The MHCC was tasked with three major objectives: